What is a Wyoming registered agent?

 How do registered agents handle Wyoming-specific compliance requirements, such as annual reports and legal obligations?

-Wyoming registered agents receive your annual report notices directly from the Secretary of State and forward them to you with plenty of time before the filing deadline.
-Many also offer filing services to handle the submission for you, ensuring compliance with Wyoming's specific requirements and deadlines.
+Wyoming registered agents receive your annual report notices directly from the Secretary of State and forward them to you before the filing deadline.
+According to the Wyoming SOS FAQ, annual reports are due on the first day of the anniversary month of your entity's original formation or qualification date, and entities may file up to 120 days before the due date.
+Many agents also offer filing services to handle the submission for you, ensuring compliance with Wyoming's specific requirements and deadlines.

 What are the consequences, penalties, or fees for not having a Wyoming registered agent?